millermetres/PolOfCodeCrypto/vpn.md

     - But HTTPS is still required to prevent VPN providers from reading your communication.
 3. Bypass geolocked content such as YouTube and Netflix videos.
 4. Circumvention of ISP-level web blocking, such as VoIP and censored websites.
-5. With a correct setup, VPN can hide your IP address from destinating webpages.
+5. With a correct setup, a VPN can hide your IP address from destinating webpages.
     - VPN providers know your true IP address and destinating webpages.
     - Hiding IP address does not mean hiding your identity.
 You can still be identified with browser cookies and fingerprinting.